Viruses: Genes Gone Rogue

 How Viruses Integrate with Our DNA

-Most viruses, including SARS-CoV-2, don't appear to integrate with our own DNA.
+Most viruses don't appear to insert their genes into our own DNA.
 But there are exceptions.

-Retroviruses are hell-bent on eternal life, integrating their DNA alongside our own in the nucleus.
-Clinically, the most significant one is HIV which causes AIDS.
+Retroviruses are hell-bent on eternal life, integrating their DNA alongside our own.
+Clinically, the most significant one to do so is the human immunodeficiency virus (HIV) which causes AIDS.

 How does this happen?
-The HIV virus uses an enzyme called reverse transcriptase to convert its single-stranded RNA backwards into double-stranded DNA.
-It then injects the DNA into a nuclear pore complex so it can live permanently among the host DNA.
+The HIV virus uses an enzyme called reverse transcriptase to convert its single-stranded RNA into double-stranded DNA.
+It then injects its DNA into a nuclear pore complex, penetrating the host cell nucleus.
+An enzyme called integrase catalyses the insertion of the viral DNA at target sites, giving the viral genes a forever home inside our cells.

 In this purely genetic form, the virus is known as a provirus.
 Nestled alongside the genes of its host, proviruses are expressed to reproduce HIV for life.